flairNLP/flair/resources/docs/TUTORIAL_5_DOCUMENT_EMBEDDINGS.md

 You can also get several embeddings from the [`sentence-transformer`](https://github.com/UKPLab/sentence-transformers) library.
-These models are pre-trained to ive good general-purpose vector representations for sentences.
+These models are pre-trained to give good general-purpose vector representations for sentences.

 ```python
 from flair.data import Sentence